Follitropin alfa (Subcutaneous)

 Do not keep outdated medicine or medicine no longer needed.

-It is very important that your doctor check your progress often at regular visits to make sure that the medicine is working properly and to check for unwanted effects.
-Your doctor will probably want to follow the developing eggs inside the ovaries by doing an ultrasound examination and measuring hormones in your blood stream.
-After you no longer receive follitropin alfa, your progress still must be checked for at least 2 weeks.
+It is very important that your doctor check your progress at regular visits to make sure that the medicine is working properly and to check for unwanted effects.
+Blood and urine tests, semen testing, and ultrasound examinations are needed to check for any unwanted effects caused by follitropin alfa.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.